yenngee/ISSS608_project/content/english/blog/user_guide/index.markdown

 + **Show data table**
   + If selected, the data table containing the credit card transaction will appear.
   + If not selected, the data table containing the credit card transaction will not appear.

+With the different filtering options, you can analyze the distribution and see if there are any odd transactions that stick out based on the filters.
+Each column of the data table also have a sort function that you can also interact with and find the odd transaction.

 #### Inferential

+The exploratory data analysis can be further supported by inferential statistics.

 ![](../../images/blog/user_guide/cc_inferential.JPG)

+In this tab, we can select the different Categories.
+The application will run ANOVA, which is a statistical analysis that compares if the mean of the expenditures of each type within the category selected are the same or not.

+Options for Category to compare:
++ Department
++ Food Category
++ Day of Week
++ Citizenship
++ Gender
++ Age - (binned)
++ Years in Employment - (binned)
++ Years after Military Discharge - (binned)

 ### Analyzing Email Data

+In this section, we will be analyzing the email correspondence of the GASTech employees which is in a form of email subject headers.

 #### Network Viz

+We visualize this data in the form of a network visualization to see the connections between each GASTech Employee.

 ![](../../images/blog/user_guide/email_network_viz.JPG)

+Below are the options to filter the credit card transaction data:

++ **Department**
+	+ To choose the employment type of the GASTech Employees
+	+ Can select more than one department as a filter.
+	+ Selection options are: Administration, Engineering, Executive, Facilities, Information and Security
++ **Email Type**
+	+ To select the type of email defined by us.
+	+ Can only select one.
+	+ Customizable through using the `Load Email Headers` tab.
+	+ Selection options are: Work, Non-Work
++ **Weight**
+  + Slider to choose the range of weight which is the number of email correspondence grouped according to the Email Type. .
+  + This function will keep the connections if the number of email correspondence is more than the selected number.
++ **Network Graph Layout**
+	+ Different layout give different persepctive and insight.
+This is to choose the layout of the network visualization.
+	+ Can select only select one.
+	+ Selection options are: Fruchterman Reingold, Nicely, Sugiyama, Circle

 #### Upload your categorization of Email Type